 Tips for taking your cards to “WOW!
 You made that?”…

 Get a good paper cutter and make sure your blades are sharp.
 Crooked cuts and ragged edges shout homemade in a not so nice way.
 Butt the edge of your card stock against the edge of your paper cutter and make the cut by starting at the top of the paper and cutting down towards the side that’s held tightly in place.
 This will help you get straight cuts.
-(Watch my paper cutter video)
+(Watch my video on how to cut paper straight)

 Don’t be stingy with adhesive.
 Yeah it’s no fun to spend your hard earned money on something un-glamorous like adhesive, but there’s nothing worse than cards that fall apart.
-My favorite card making adhesive is SNAIL.
-It’s a double sided tape that’s easy to use.
+My favorite card making adhesive is double-sided tape that’s easy to use.
 To make sure your layers stick, put adhesive around the edges of your paper instead of just in the middle.
 I do a little line in each corner and in the center of each edge.

 Stamp a good image.
 That means your bold stamps look bold, all the detail is crisp in your detailed images and there is no smearing.
 If you have a hard time with this, practice on scratch paper.
 And I mean practice, practice, practice until you’ve got the right touch.
 My mom’s favorite saying when stamping was always “There are two sides to every piece of paper!”
 Flip it over and try again if you need to.
 Here are some more tips for stamping a bold image and using photopolymer stamps.